chancejs/chancejs/README.md

 Be a part of this project!
 You can run the test using the following.

 1. Install dependencies from package.json by running `npm install`
-2. Install dependencies for testing by running `bower install`
-3. Run the test via `npm test`
+2. Run the test via `npm test`
-4. Make some fun new modules!
+3. Make some fun new modules!

+*Note: Formerly, there was a `develop` branch where active development would happen, but now it's all on `master` baby.
+Just submit PRs directly to `master`.
+Sorry if the `develop` branch going away caused any trouble, but it was time to rip the bandaid off.*

 This project is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License) so feel free to hack away :)